Is frozen yogurt healthy? Are there any health benefits to eating frozen yogurt?

 If you are suffering from intestinal infection or indigestion, then yogurt could be the savior.

 The intestinal infections affect the lactase-forming cells in the intestine, thus causing temporary lactose intolerance in the patient.

 Having yogurt filled with lactase helps the healing process and provides the required lactase for lactose absorption.

 Moreover, yogurt also protects the beneficial bacteria present in the intestine from the harsh effect of antibiotics.

 5. Fights yeast infections

-According to the study conducted in 2013 on the vaginal Candidiasis, the researchers were of the view that yogurt could prove beneficial in the prevention of the development of yeast cultures in the vagina.
+According to a study conducted in 2013 on vaginal Candidiasis, researchers reported that yogurt can help prevent the development of yeast cultures in the vagina.

 6. Serves as a rich source of calcium

 Calcium helps our bodies to build and sustain strong bones.